-NOTES TO FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+NOTES TO FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023

-The carrying value of investments (certificates of deposit with original maturity of more than three months) at September 30, 2022 was \$9,736,858.
-The Certificates of Deposit are consider a level one investments and fair value approximates costs.
-There was no material valuation issues with these types of investments.
+The carrying value of investments (certificates of deposit, money market accounts, and held to maturity investments at September 30, 2023 was \$10,113,695.
+The District's investments are considered level one investments and fair value approximates costs.
+There were no material valuation issues with these types of investments.
+All investments are held at cost, as cost approximates fair value with no material differences as of September 30, 2023.